Penneo/sdk-net/docs/validation.md

 // Retrieve the validation link myLink = myValidation.GetLink();

-// Define the content of the email if you would like to send emails through Penneo as well myValidation.Email = "john@doe.com";
+// In case you would like to re-send the validation request from Penneo at a later point, you need to set the email details myValidation.Email = "john@doe.com";
 myValidation.EmailSubject = "Validation inquiry";
 myValidation.EmailText = "Dear john.
 Please validate yourself using this link.";